abhaikollara/lfh-feedback/notes/database.md

 As you can see, we use `Feedback.query.all()` to retrieve all the feedbacks that are stored in the table.
 This list is then passed into the template shown below which displays them one by one.

 > `query.all()` is probably the simplest database query (means search) I could imagine.
 We can certainly create more complex queries.
-You can query for all feedbacks from a certain person.
-You can query for all queries longer than 200 words etc.
+You can query for feedbacks from a certain person.
+You can only query for feedbacks longer than 200 words etc.
 This can get even more complex when you have databases with multiple tables (most dbs do).
 Why would you need to have multiple tables ?
 Let's say you have implemented login and logged in users now provide feedback.
 Additionally the users provide additional information about themselves like age, address and email.
 It doesn't make sense to store these information in the same table as feedback.
 Instead we create a different table for users with user data and then link the user column of the feedback table with user table.
 This is called a relationship.
 Complex web apps can have hundreds of tables and as many relationships between them.